Designs via Free Probability: Summary

 \subsection{$k$-designs}

-A third development coming from quantum information is the problem of computing flat, structureless averages over the set of unitary matrices, which formally, corresponds to integrating over the unitary group with the Haar measure.
-As already mentioned in the introduction this notion has many practical applications in quantum information.
-However, sampling unitaries directly from the Haar measure is challenging and, for practical purposes, it is convenient to find simpler ensembles that can approximate the uniform measure to some degree.\\ The basic idea had been introduced in the context of integrals over the $d$-dimensional sphere $S^d$ \cite{delsarte1991spherical}: it is to find a set of points ($k$-design) such that for all polynomials of degree $k$ the averages over the set coincides with the full flat average.
+A third development coming from quantum information is the problem of computing flat, structureless averages over the set of unitary matrices, which formally corresponds to the integration over the unitary group with the Haar measure.
+As already mentioned in the introduction, this notion has many practical applications in quantum information but, sampling unitaries directly from the Haar measure is unpractical, and it is convenient to find simpler ensembles that can approximate the uniform measure to some degree.\\ The basic idea had been introduced in the context of integrals over the $d$-dimensional sphere $S^d$ \cite{delsarte1991spherical}: it is to find a set of points ($k$-design) such that for all polynomials of degree $k$ the averages over the set coincide with the full flat average.
 Ref.~\cite{dankert2009exact} extended the notion of $k$-design to the unitary group $\mathrm{U}(D)$ ($D$ being the dimension) introducing \emph{unitary designs}.
-A set $\mathcal E$ of unitaries $U$ is a unitary $k$ design if the averages of all polynomials of dgree $k$ of the matrix elements of $U$ taken over the set $\mathcal E$ and over all the Haar ensemble coincide.
-This is a measure of how good our set $\mathcal E$ of unitaries is a proxy for the whole group.
+A set $\mathcal E$ of unitaries $U$ is a unitary $k$-design if the averages of all polynomials of degree $k$ of the matrix elements of $U$ taken over the set $\mathcal E$ and over all the Haar ensemble coincide.
+This is a measure of how good our set $\mathcal E$ of unitaries is as a proxy for the whole group.
 The same definition can be given in terms of a different object: the superoperator known as $k$-fold \emph{quantum channel}